omar-florez/scratch_mlp/docs/index.md

 ### Implementation

-Let's translate the above mathematical equations to code using only [Numpy](http://www.numpy.org/) as our Math engine.
-Neural networks are trained in a loop in which each iteration present already calibrated input data to the network.
+Let's translate the above mathematical equations to code using only [Numpy](http://www.numpy.org/) as our **linear algebra engine**.
+Neural networks are trained in a loop in which each iteration present already **calibrated input data** to the network.
 In this small example, let's just consider the entire dataset in each iteration.
-The computations of Forward step, Loss, and Backward are repeated and lead to good generalization or accurate inference since we update the weights with the corresponding gradients in every cycle.
+The computations of **Forward step**, **Loss**, and **Backwards step** lead to good generalization since we update the trainable parameters with their corresponding **gradients** in every cycle.
 Code is stored in this repository: [https://github.com/omar-florez/scratch_mlp](https://github.com/omar-florez/scratch_mlp)

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/code.png)